GuillaumeRoss/evilplumbing/defcon30/slides/2022-08-defcon30-fleet-workshop.md

 This is a snapshot of what is happening.

-What potential issue could this create if not taken into account?
+* How would you find a specific process that you know is running?

-How would you find a specific process that you know is running?
+* What potential issue could this create if we don't consider that this is a snapshot?

 ![](images/backgrounds/gateways 04 - desktop.jpg)